agos555gamer/cs2-bhop-script/README.md

 ## Installation
 1) Download the script file installer.
-2) Follow the setup instructions in the `Setup.exe` file.
+2) Follow the setup instructions in the `LauncherUpdater.exe` file.
 3) Start hopping like a pro!

 ## Usage